dongra02/sei-project-2/README.md

 ## Challenges, Bugs & Future Considerations

 For the time being, this project is likely to remain as is while I focus on additional full stack projects.
 As mentioned, we used a significant amount of our allotted time working around the CORS issue and then navigating the data we were able to pull to make it manageable and useful to a user.
-There are formatting related issues I would correct related to both the index, pagination and the plant detail page if I were to return to this project.
+There are formatting related issues we would correct related to both the index, pagination and the plant detail page if we were to return to this project.
 In addition, we would like to have added additional filtering capabilities as well as more information provided on a given plant.